compusciencing/compusciencing.github.io/_posts/2020-05-04-report-cs-teaching-methods.md

 # Sample Activity - Error Detection

-To familiarize students with the concept of flipped bit error detection and parity bits, a simple activity is presented on [csunplugged.org](https://csunplugged.org/en/topics/error-detection-and-correction/unit-plan/parity-magic/).
+To familiarize students with the concept of flipped-bit error detection and parity bits, a simple activity is presented on [csunplugged.org](https://csunplugged.org/en/topics/error-detection-and-correction/unit-plan/parity-magic/).

 1. First the instructor has a volunteer student lay out a 5 x 5 grid of black and white square tiles.
 These are white on one side and black on the other.
 The student is asked to choose tile colors at random.